OlegLebedevRU/iot-rpc-rest-app/docs/mqtt_topic_rules.md

 # MQTT topic rules
+## Breaking

+The rules are important.
+RabbitMQ definitions create restrictions on device access to topics based on device serial numbers.
+The serial numbers of the devices are embedded in the x509 certificate.

 ### Topic name template

 Example topic name:

 Mqtt received topic= <dev/a3b0000000c10221d290825/req>

 _to RabbitMQ routing-key translate = "dev.a3b0000000c10221d290825.req"_
+### Format

 ````mermaid
 ---